On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Introduction

 A function $f\colon \mathbb{R} \to [0,\infty)$ is a \emph{P\'olya frequency function of order~$k$} (PF$_k$) if for every $r \le k$ and all ordered tuples $x_1 < \cdots < x_r$ and $y_1 < \cdots < y_r$, the determinant

 If $f$ is PF$_k$ for all $k$, it is called \emph{totally positive} (PF$_\infty$ or TP).

 P\'olya frequency functions arise naturally in probability (as densities closed under convolution), approximation theory (splines and variation-diminishing transforms), and combinatorics.
-The classical theory, developed by Schoenberg~\cite{Schoenberg1951}, Karlin~\cite{Karlin1968}, and Hirschman--Widder~\cite{HirschmanWidder1955}, shows that PF$_\infty$ functions have the Laplace transform representation $\hat{f}(s) = Ce^{-\gamma s^2 + \beta s} \prod_{k}(1+\alpha_k s)^{-1}e^{\alpha_k s}$ with $\gamma \ge 0$, $\alpha_k \in \mathbb{R}$, and $\sum \alpha_k^2 < \infty$.
+The classical theory, developed by Schoenberg~\cite{Schoenberg1951}, Karlin~\cite{Karlin1968}, and Hirschman--Widder~\cite{HirschmanWidder1955}, shows that the reciprocal of the bilateral Laplace transform of a PF$_\infty$ function has the representation $\hat{f}(s)^{-1} = Ce^{-\gamma s^2 + \beta s} \prod_{k}(1+\alpha_k s)e^{-\alpha_k s}$ with $\gamma \ge 0$, $\alpha_k \in \mathbb{R}$, and $\sum \alpha_k^2 < \infty$.
 Recent work by Belton, Guillot, Khare, and Putinar~\cite{BeltonGuillot2022,BeltonGuillot2023} has renewed interest in the algebraic and analytic structure of PF preservers and the rigidity of composition operators on totally positive kernels.

 The Fourier--Laplace connection between~\eqref{eq:Ht} and~\eqref{eq:K} suggests investigating whether $K$ is a P\'olya frequency function, as total positivity of the kernel would constrain the zero distribution of $H_t$ through variation-diminishing properties.
 Our main result shows this approach encounters a fundamental obstruction at order~5.